scikit-learn-contrib/hdbscan/docs/parameter_selection.rst

 Selecting ``min_cluster_size``
 ------------------------------

-The primary parameter to effect the resulting clustering is ``min_cluster_size``.
+The primary parameter to affect the resulting clustering is ``min_cluster_size``.
 Ideally this is a relatively intuitive parameter to select -- set it to the smallest size grouping that you wish to consider a cluster.
 It can have slightly non-obvious effects however.